Belle Isle – One of Michigan’s Best Kept Secrets is an Island off Detroit Shores

 Here are 7 tips to consider before visiting Belle Isle:

 1 – Verify facility hours.
-Operating hours vary between buildings and they may not be open 7 days per week.
+Operating hours vary between buildings and many are not open 7 days per week.

 2 – Visiting the island is FREE.
 The Conservatory, Aquarium, Nature Center and Museum do not charge for admission.

-3 – Entering Belle Isle from the bridge requires the State Park Pass (costs $11 per year).
+3 – Entering Belle Isle from the bridge requires the State Recreation Passport.

 4 – Bring food.
-There are some great places close by, but nothing to eat on the Island itself.
-If you enjoy Belle Isle as much as our family does and spend a long period there, you’ll want to have a “mission avoid getting #hangry” in place.
+There are some great places close by, but nothing to eat on the island itself.

 5 – There is good coffee nearby.
 We recommend these shops to grab a cup on your way to the island or before your drive home: